d-rez/gbz_overlay/README.md

 # Manual Install Instructions

-SSH into your device, or access the termail using F4.
+SSH into your device, or access the terminal using F4.

 ## Install pngview by AndrewFromMelbourne
     mkdir ~/src